 This activity describes details of the data acquisition process that are necessary to reliably meet the Profile Claim.

-3.6.1 Scanner acquisition mode parameters
+3.6.1 Discussion

 We define acquisition mode parameters as those that are specified by the Technologist at the start of the actual SPECT/CT scan.
 These parameters do not include aspects of the acquisition that occur earlier (e.g., injected activity) or later (e.g., reconstruction parameters) in the overall scan process.